6 Best Food Delivery for January 2026

 Risk Factors

-• Currency fluctuation risks across operating markets
+• Currency and geopolitical risks in operating regions

 Stock #4: Instacart (Maplebear Inc.) (CART)